BossDaily/waves-fm/README.md

 ## 🙏 Acknowledgments

 - Last.fm for their excellent API
-- The Next.js team for the amazing framework
+- The SvelteKit team for the amazing framework
 - All contributors and users of this project

 ---

-Made with ❤️ using Next.js and the Last.FM API
+Made with ❤️ using SvelteKit and the Last.FM API